hannesrosenbusch/hannesrosenbusch.github.io/_pages/about.md

 permalink: /about/
 ---

-I am a PhD candidate, who is interested in applying computer science methods to behavioral research.

-During my master studies, I decided to integrate my hobby (computer science) with my research (behavioral science).

-New methods to acquire, process, and analyze data are always fascinating to me and I have a lot of fun applying them.
+My interests are behavioral data science, and the psychology of humor.

+Currently, I work as a data scientist at Appinio and as an assistant professor at the University of Amsterdam (department of psychological methods).

-Most of my work focuses on developing software or statistical techniques for scientists, but I regularly participate in applied projects advancing psychological theory.
+My PhD work focused on developing software and statistical techniques for behavioral scientists.
+More recently, I started doing research on what makes things funny.

 So if you have an idea for a cool, interdisciplinary project...